 Many changes have been made to the C runtime over the years.
 Many secure versions of functions have been added, and some have been removed.
 Also, as described earlier in this article, Microsoft’s implementation of the CRT was refactored in Visual Studio 2015 into new binaries and associated .lib files.

 /NODEFAULTLIB.
-If so you need to update the list of libraries so that the project uses the new universal (UCRT) libraries.
-See the section above on Library and dependencies for more information.
+If so, you need to update the list of libraries so that the project uses the new universal (UCRT) libraries.
+For more information, see the section above on Library and dependencies.

 If the error involves

-If the error involves format string arguments, this is probably because the compiler is stricter about enforcing the standard.
-See the change history for more information.
-Please pay close attention to any errors here because they can potentially represent a security risk.
+If the error involves format string arguments, it's probably because the compiler is stricter about enforcing the standard.
+For more information, see the change history.
+Pay close attention to any errors here, because they can potentially represent a security risk.